Preventing diseases in backyard poultry

 - have a rodent control program in place

-- report large numbers of sick or dead birds to your local veterinarian, Biosecurity Queensland on 13 25 23 or the Emergency Animal Disease Watch Hotline on 1800 675 888.
+- report large numbers of sick or dead birds to your local private veterinarian, Biosecurity Queensland on 13 25 23 or the Emergency Animal Disease Watch Hotline on 1800 675 888.

 The following additional hygiene measures can help protect you and your family:

-- don’t kiss or cuddle your birds or hold them close to your face
+- don’t kiss or cuddle your birds or hold them close to your face so that bugs may transfer to your eyes, nose or mouth

 - don’t let poultry inside your house, especially in areas where food or drink is prepared, served, or stored